Individual Psychology

 ContributorsDreikurs

-Takeaway: Social consciousness is good, self-centeredness is bad
+Takeaway: Social consciousness is virtuous; self-centeredness is harmful

-Despite being from Freud's time, Adler forgoes sexual pathogenesis of neuroses and structures of the mind.
-They're replaced with a personal fantasy narrative (guiding fiction) based off early life events, one's striving to overcome limitations through adaptation (compensation), underpinned by a style of life based on social usefulness.
+Unlike Freud, Adler shifts away from sexual origins of neuroses and mind structures, proposing instead a personal narrative ("guiding fiction") rooted in early life experiences.
+Individuals strive to overcome limitations through adaptation (compensation), creating a style of life based on social contribution.

-Mistaken styles are styles of life that are detrimental or neglectful to society.
-The ruling type are aggressive enforcers and busybodies who dominate other's; authoritarian.
+Mistaken styles are lifestyles harmful or indifferent to society.
+The ruling type is authoritarian, domineering over others.
 The getting type pathologically depends on others.
-Avoiding types detach from society and retreat into themselves in a schizoid fashion.
-Compare to Fromm's escape mechanisms or Horney's neurotic trends.
+Avoiding types withdraw from society, retreating into self-isolation.
+This concept parallels Fromm’s escape mechanisms and Horney’s neurotic trends.

 Pampering